jeffboody/libnn/readme.md

 during training since the GAN objective function above may not provide sufficient gradient for G to learn well.

-The process of training the generator involves a couple of subtle details.
+The process of training the generator involves a few subtle details.
 The generator receives an input z which consists of M random samples as input.
 These samples may be fed into a multi-layer perceptron to produce N outputs.
 These N outputs are reshaped into a tensor that is typically fed into a CNN.
 Secondly, the generator network not only feeds it's output Y=G(z) into the discriminator network but also receives the backprop gradient dL/dY from the discriminator network input.
 This differs from a non-GAN neural network where the backprop gradient is discarded at the input.
+Finally, the parameter update of the descriminator should be disabled when training the generator.
+This is required due to the fact that the descriminator update is performed by ascending the stochastic gradient and the generator update is performed by descending the stochastic gradient.

 Notable examples of classic GANs described above include Deep Convolutional GANs (DCGANs) and Progressive GANs.